mikengei/HTML_encryptor/README.md

 # HTML encryptor
-Windows HTML, txt, js ,css encryptor and decryptor
+Windows HTML, txt, js ,css file encryptor and decryptor C# app for windows
-C# app for windows
+Using AES algorithim.
-Using AES algorithim
+Symetric encryption where a common public key is shared